 For instructions on how to view and understand the search terms report, refer to View your search terms report.

-Differences between search terms and consumer interest insights
+Differences between the search terms report and search terms insights

-That said, you may notice some differences between the data shown on the consumer interest insights compared to the search terms report.
+That said, you may notice some differences between the data shown on search terms insights compared to the search terms report.

-- Conversions: The way the conversions are processed differs between the consumer interest insights and the search terms report.
-You may notice slight differences between the two surfaces due to conversion lag.
+- Conversions: How conversions are processed differs between search terms insights and the search terms report.
+You may notice slight differences between the 2 surfaces due to conversion lag.

-- Search subthemes and queries: Some search terms that don’t have enough query activity are omitted from the search terms report in order to comply with our standards on data privacy.
-Consumer interest insights account for these low volume queries by grouping them into their relevant subthemes where applicable or aggregating them as “other queries”, without exposing the queries themselves.
+- Search subthemes and queries: Some search terms that don’t have enough query activity are omitted from the search terms report to comply with our standards on data privacy.
+Search terms insights account for these low-volume queries by grouping them into their relevant subthemes where applicable or aggregating them as 'other queries' without exposing the queries themselves.